A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge reasoning

 Dynamic reasoning represents a fundamental shift from end-to-end KB-VQA approaches, which follow a one-pass reasoning process by generating a single answer without revisiting reasoning process thus limiting flexibility and accuracy.
 In contrast, dynamic reasoning involves an iterative or adaptive method, where the model refines its reasoning progressively therefore enhances the robustness of the system.

 For example, DMMGR~\cite{Li2022DynamicAnswering} will iteratively conduct reasoning process for $T$ steps.
 At each step, the model identifies the most relevant knowledge triplet, retrieves the corresponding semantic values of the nodes, and applies spatial-aware image graph attention for reasoning.
 MM-Reasoner~\cite{Khademi2023MM-Reasoner:Answering} will first prompt an LLM to extract knowledge and uses the potential answers predicted by the VLM to iteratively update and optimize the prompt, refining its answer.
 Xie et al.~\cite{Xie2024Knowledge-AugmentedExplanation} further emphasize that the generated answers and explanations of the context should be consistent in semantics.
 Therefore, they propose an iterative consensus generator which consists of the rough answer generation as well as the iterative answer and explanation generation.
 The answers and explanations will be iteratively refined to achieve enhanced consistency.
 MAVEx~\cite{Wu2022Multi-ModalVQA} proposes an answer validation module, where the answer can be mostly support by retrieved knowledge will be validated as the final answer.
+UniRVQA~\cite{Deng2009ImageNet:Database} proposes self-reflective mechanism that enable the MLLM to evaluate its implicit knowledge boundary and then adaptively choose to answer with or without explicit knowledge.

 More recently, agent-based methods have gained popularity in the design of dynamic reasoning frameworks.
 For instance,~\cite{Wang2023TowardsAnswering} adopts multiple agents that can initiate the re-answer process based on each other's responses and agents will vote among the answer pool for the final answer.
 LV$^2$-Net~\cite{Liu2024LookGeneration} also proposes to use the logic to enhance the reasoning process by checking the logical structure among image-question pair, primary answer, knowledge, ground-truth answers twice in the whole KB-VQA procedure.
+MIRAGE~\cite{Wei2026MIRAGE:Chains} introduces a test-time scalable, multi-chain reasoning framework that performs parallel, graph-structured retrieval and cross-chain verification to improve the answering performance.